filibuster-testing/filibuster/public/tutorial.rst

         mkdir -p "filibuster-tutorial/services/$service/$service"
         touch "filibuster-tutorial/services/$service/$service/__init__.py"

-        touch "filibuster-tutorial/services/$service/$service/app.py" # This is where you will write the Flask functionality.
+        # This is where you will will implement your Flask apps.
+        touch "filibuster-tutorial/services/$service/$service/app.py"

-        # Each service must have a Makefile specifying information for filibuster.
+        # Each service must have a Makefile specifying information for Filibuster.
         makefile="APP=filibuster-tutorial\nSERVICE=$service\nPORT=$port\n\n.PHONY: test reqs\n\ninclude ../../../shared_build_services.mk"

-        echo -e $makefile >> filibuster-tutorial/services/$service/Makefile # Specify information about the service, used by filibuster. done
+        # Specify information about the service, used by Filibuster.
+        echo -e $makefile >> filibuster-tutorial/services/$service/Makefile
+    done

 Creating the ``baz`` App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In ``filibuster-tutorial/service/baz/baz/app.py``, add the following code.
+In ``filibuster-tutorial/service/baz/baz/app.py``, add the following code to implement the service.

 .. code-block:: python